StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Supported_Node_Types.md

 The visitor just adds all files and environment variables to the cf-app.
 There is nothing more to do because CloudFoundry creates automatically a `MYSQL DatabaseManagementSystem` when creating a service.

 ### `Apache`
-Nothing to do, because the CloudFoundry instance creates automatically a apache WebServer if needed.
+Nothing to do, because the CloudFoundry instance creates automatically an apache WebServer if needed.

 ### `WebApplication`
 The name of the WebApplication node will be the name of the cf-app because it is a top node and contains probably the main application logic.
 Also the visitor checks if there are configure or create scripts existing.
 If yes the plugin adds the information to the cf-app.
 These scripts will be executed by a python script during the deployment.
 To get further information about the scripts have a look [here](Python_Scripts_Overview.md).
 All files and environment variables will be added to the cf-app as well.
-Here you see a example of how the visitor is getting the configure script of a node:
+Here you see an example of how the visitor is getting the configure script of a node:
 ```java
 ...
 Optional<Operation> configureOptional = lifecycle.getConfigure();